Publishing

 \label{}.
 The -n flag turns on line number output.
 The output is piped

-searches for matching labels.
-The -f 1 flag makes uniq
+uniq searches for matching labels.
+The -f 1 flag makes uniq perform the unique

 test on the label field rather than the line number.